PhenixCollaboration/opendata/p0_photon_analysis/README.md

 # Introduction to pi0 and photon analysis in PHENIX

-This packages contains description of data and code samples illustrating a few basic techniques of neutral meson and photon analysis in PHENIX A set of Ntuples derived from actual PHENIX data to be used within the context of this exercise is provided separately.
+This packages contains a description of data and code samples illustrating a few basic techniques of neutral meson and photon analysis in PHENIX.

+A set of Ntuples derived from actual PHENIX data to be used within the context of this exercise is provided separately.

-* pi0ntup_v1 - the original "preview" version of the write-up based on files containing different types of ntuples; also requires "revtex" so won't compule on some systems.
+* pi0ntup_v1 - the original "preview" version of the write-up based on files containing different types of ntuples; also requires "revtex" so the TeX siyrce won't compule on some systems.
-* pi0ntup_v2 - simpler TeX code, take into account refactored Ntuples and ROOT macros
+* pi0ntup_v2 - simplified TeX source, takes into account refactored Ntuples and ROOT macros
-* gamma_gamma.C - a ROOT macro to use with gamma-gamma Ntuples
+* gamma_gamma*.C - ROOT macros to use with gamma-gamma Ntuples (for ROOT5 and ROOT6)
-* single_cluster.C - a ROOT macro to use with single cluster Ntuples
+* single_cluster*.C - ROOT macroa to use with single cluster Ntuples (for ROOT5 and ROOT6)

-Caveat - the current version of macros only work under ROOT5.
-A Docker image of ROOT5 can be obtained from phenixcollaboration/tools:sl7_root5 on Docker Hub.
+ROOT5 versions are the original and were created due to the fact that most PHENIX analyses are done with the legacy ROOT version.
+Docker image of ROOT5 can be obtained from phenixcollaboration/tools:sl7_root5 on Docker Hub.

+ROOT6 macros are functionally equivalent.